Send Your News

 Bruce U. Hill Jr. '52, Pittsburgh, Pa., June 21, 2016.
 Mr Hill was a member of The Brown and White and a brother at Phi Gamma Delta as a student.
 Professionally, he was the chairman of Realty Growth Corp., a merger of the three oldest real-estate companies in Pittsburgh.

-Bob Hoyt writes: Bruce is still around, also Fred Gartside (deceased) and Bob Horning (deceased) - November 2015
+Bob Hoyt (deceased) writes: Bruce is still around, also Fred Gartside (deceased) and Bob Horning (deceased) - November 2015

-Bob Hoyt writes in August 2010: The weekend of May 14-16, John Seville, Bud Eakin and I were hosted by Bruce Hill and his wife, Jacquie, at their mountain retreat house which is about an hour southeast of Pittsburgh.
+Bob Hoyt (deceased) writes in August 2010: The weekend of May 14-16, John Seville, Bud Eakin and I were hosted by Bruce Hill and his wife, Jacquie, at their mountain retreat house which is about an hour southeast of Pittsburgh.
 We were all congratulating each other on making it to 80.

 HillFrom 50th Reunion Book, 2002 - ->

-Bob Hoyt writes, Spring 2003, that while on a Nantucket vacation, he visited with Pete Shaw (deceased), and also spent some time with Bruce Hill and John Seville hiking in the Laurel Mountains near Pittsburgh.
+Bob Hoyt (deceased) writes, Spring 2003, that while on a Nantucket vacation, he visited with Pete Shaw (deceased), and also spent some time with Bruce Hill and John Seville hiking in the Laurel Mountains near Pittsburgh.

 David HillDavid Hill